Lambriggan Court Piran Cottage

-|Size:||Sleeps up to 2, 1 bedroom|
+|Size||Sleeps up to 2, 1 bedrooms|

 |Family friendly||Suitable for children over 5|

 |Notes||No pets allowed, No smoking at this property|

-|Luxuries:||Log fire, DVD player|
+|Luxuries||Log fire, DVD player|

-|General:||Central heating, TV, Wi-fi available|
+|General||Central heating, TV, Wi-Fi available|

-|Standard:||Kettle, Toaster, Iron, Hair dryer|
+|Standard||Kettle, Toaster, Iron, Hair dryer|

-|Utilities:||Clothes dryer, Dishwasher, Cooker, Microwave, Fridge, Washing machine|
+|Utilities||Clothes dryer, Dishwasher, Cooker, Microwave, Fridge, Washing machine|

-|Furniture:||Double beds (1), Dining seating for 4, Lounge seating for 4|
+|Furniture||Double beds (1), Dining seats for 4, Lounge seats for 4|

-|Outdoors:||Shared garden, BBQ|
+|Outdoors||Shared garden, BBQ|

 The West Country region